Edvardas Gudavičius

 Edvardas Gudavičius (6 September 1929 – 27 January 2020) was a Lithuanian historian.
-He was known as one of the best historians in Lithuania specializing in the early history of Grand Duchy of Lithuania.
+He was known as one of the best historians in Lithuania specializing in the early history of Grand Duchy of Lithuania and is an author of many publications.

+Biography

 In 1953, he graduated from Kaunas Polytechnic Institute with a degree in engineering.
 Gudavičius started his career as a mechanic at one of the factories in Kaunas, but in 1958 moved to Vilnius.
-In 1962, he enrolled to Vilnius State University of Vincas Kapsukas seeking a degree in history.
+In 1962, he enrolled at Vilnius State University of Vincas Kapsukas, seeking a degree in history.
 In 1991, he earned the title of professor.
 He was a full member of Lithuanian Academy of Sciences.

-To the wider public he was mostly known for his work together with Alfredas Bumblauskas on the long-running TV show Būtovės slėpiniai, a talk show dedicated to topics of the history of Lithuania.
+To the wider public, he was mostly known for his work together with Alfredas Bumblauskas on the long-running TV show Būtovės slėpiniai, a talk show dedicated to topics of the history of Lithuania.
 Gudavičius was a frequent contributor to various reference works, including the 25-volume Visuotinė lietuvių enciklopedija.
 He also published works on the Statutes of Lithuania.